 For more information on the selling part of the conveyancing process, click here.

-Once you have agreed to our quote, your named solicitor receives your title deeds, and a copy of your title from the Land Registry.
-They then run searches as required.
+When you agree to our quote, your solicitor collects the title deeds, as well as the latest copy of the title of your property from the Land Registry.
+Your solicitor then runs the searches you need.

-Your lender then sends your solicitor your new mortgage offer, and you get sent the mortgage deed to sign.
+Your mortgage company then sends your solicitor your revised mortgage offer, and you are sent your new mortgage deed to sign.

-They arrange to receive the money from your new loan and get an updated account of your loan amount.
-After one or two final search checks, your remortgage is complete – the remaining money goes into the correct accounts and your remortgage is registered with the Land Registry.
+Your solicitor arranges receipt of the money from your new mortgage loan, and gets an account of your updated loan balance.
+After any final search checks, your remortgage is complete – the rest of the loan money goes into the correct accounts and your new remortgage is registered with the Land Registry.

 GET IN TOUCH